-Japan closes Mount Fuji during this year's climbing season
+Japan closes Mount Fuji for this year's climbing season.

 19/05/2020

-For the first time in 60 years, climbers will not have the opportunity to conquer Mount Fuji in Japan during this year's climbing season due to the complicated developments of the Covid-19 epidemic in this country.
+For the first time in 60 years, mountaineers will not have the opportunity to conquer Mount Fuji in Japan this climbing season due to the complicated situation of the Covid-19 pandemic in the country.

-According to Kyodo news agency, Mount Fuji (Japan) will be closed during the climbing season this summer to prevent the spread of the Covid-19 epidemic that is developing complicatedly in this country.
+According to Kyodo News, Mount Fuji (Japan) will be closed during this summer's climbing season to prevent the spread of the Covid-19 pandemic, which is currently unfolding in the country.

-Accordingly, Shizuoka Prefecture, the locality assigned to manage three-quarters of the main routes to the highest peak of Mount Fuji, will not open any roads for the official climbing season between July 10 and September 10.
+Accordingly, Shizuoka Prefecture, which manages three-quarters of the main routes to the summit of Mount Fuji, will not open any routes for the official climbing season from July 10 to September 10.

 Trang thông tin du lịch và phong cách sống Travellive+

-Similarly, Yamanashi Prefecture, which manages the Yoshida Trail, the fourth route chosen by 60% of climbers to reach the top of Fuji, also announced its closure this year.
+Similarly, Yamanashi Prefecture, which manages the Yoshida Trail, the fourth route chosen by 60% of climbers to reach Mount Fuji, has also announced its closure this year.

 Empty

-This is the first time since 1960 that all four main routes leading to the summit of Mount Fuji have been closed during the annual climbing season.
-Rest stops along the route for climbers to rest have also not resumed operations.
-The failure to control the epidemic has also severely affected Japan's tourism and service industries.
+This is the first time since 1960 that all four main routes to the summit of Mount Fuji have been closed during the annual climbing season.
+Rest stops along the route for climbers to rest have also not yet reopened.
+The failure to control the pandemic has also severely impacted Japan's tourism and service industries.

-Mount Fuji is a UNESCO World Heritage Site.
-According to Japan's Ministry of the Environment, the site attracted 236,000 visitors during the 2019 climbing season.
+Mount Fuji is a World Heritage Site recognized by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+According to the Japanese Ministry of the Environment, the site attracted 236,000 visitors during the 2019 climbing season.

 Empty